jaromil/suca/README.md

 # Interested?

 Gonna do it sometimes, but not alone.
-Mail J@dyne.org
+If interested mail me at J@dyne.org